Engine 8 Opening Delayed Again. This Time, it’s Discrepancies in the Law

 The City of Sparks did not immediately respond to a request for clarification.

 “We can’t sell beer, but a brew pub can sell wine, liquor, whatever they want,” he said.
 “How can we be competitive with them?
-If a husband doesn’t want to drink wine, they’re not coming to our store.”
+If a husband doesn’t want to drink wine (and the wife does), they’re not coming to our store.”

 Wendi Rawson points to other confusing discrepancies that seemingly arise from Nevada’s 3-tier distribution system.

 “I’m baffled,” she said.
 “The city manufacturing license says we can’t sell wine by the glass.
-But you can retail your own wine according to the state.”
+But you can retail your own wine by the glass according to the state.”